Azure/azure-sdk-for-node/Documentation/Authentication.md

 ## Service Principal Authentication

-Interactive login, similar to how the CLI authenticates, is the easiest way to authenticate; however, when using the Node.js SDK programmatically, you will need to use service principal authentication.
+Interactive login, similar to how the CLI authenticates, is the easiest way to authenticate; however, when using the Node.js SDK programmatically, you may want to use service principal authentication rather than providing your account credentials.
 This essentially creates keys for your Azure Active Directory account that you can provide to the SDK to authenticate rather than requiring user intervention or username/password.

 ### Creating a Service Principal

-There are two ways to create a Service Principal, the next sections will walk you through each method.
+There are three ways to create a Service Principal, the next sections will walk you through each method.

 #### 1. Azure Portal